-The delightful mystery of the SAS A350 which I spotted after landing at Billund Airport this past Friday has been solved; though sadly it doesn’t involve the launch of convenient long-haul travel from LEGO’s headquarters.
-As the fine folks at …
+The delightful mystery of the SAS A350 which I spotted after landing at Billund Airport this past Friday has been solved; though sadly it doesn’t… Read More »Mystery of SAS A350 spotted at Billund solved.
+Hurry, you can spot one too!

 [Update: We now know why the SAS A350 was in Billund!]
-Imagine my delight on approach at Billund Airport on Friday to find the new SAS A350 sitting on the tarmac!
-I’m not sure what it was doing there, but …
+Imagine my delight on approach at Billund Airport on Friday to find the new… Read More »SAS’ New A350 Makes Surprise Stop At Billund And Is Headed For Haneda

 Finnair reports 6% growth in passenger numbers year-on-year for September, 6.5% Year-on-Year.
 Finnair also announced an expansion of its A350 routes to Tokyo and Hong Kong as part of the airline’s focus on growth in Asia.